Rectangle Body Shape: Complete Style Guide

 Rectangle Body Shape Outfits by Occasion

-Structured blazers with belted trousers.
-Peplum tops with pencil skirts.
-Sheath dresses with statement belts.
-Wrap blouses tucked into high-waisted pants.
+A structured blazer belted at the waist over tailored trousers.
+Peplum tops with a pencil skirt.
+Sheath dress with a statement belt.
+Wrap blouses tucked into high-waisted trousers keep things polished without overthinking it.

 Casual Weekend